 La Center Bottoms Bird Walk

-Get outside and enjoy our mild April weather with a birding adventure to Clark County, Washington!
-Join naturalist Elaine Murphy and the hosting Backyard Bird Shop of Vancouver for a free tour of La Center Bottoms, a 314-acre county-owned stewardship site consisting of wetlands, flood plain, shoreline and forested uplands.
+Get outside and enjoy our mild spring weather with a birding adventure to Clark County, Washington!
+Join naturalist Elaine Murphy and the hosting Backyard Bird Shop of Vancouver for a free tour of La Center Bottoms, a 314-acre county-owned stewardship site consisting of wetlands, floodplains, shorelines, and forested uplands.

 The East Fork of the Lewis River flows past the town of La Center.
-Originally a natural wetland, the river lowlands were diked in the early years on the 20th century to create cropland.
-Part of the dike has failed recreating a habitat for waterfowl, otters and coyotes.
+Originally a natural wetland, the river lowlands were diked in the early years of the 20th century to create cropland.
+Part of the dike has failed to recreate a habitat for waterfowl, otters, and coyotes.
 It’s now one of three state-designated “Watchable Wildlife” spots in Clark County.

-We plan to meet at 8:00 a.m. at the Vancouver Backyard Bird Shop to carpool to the site.
 Advance reservations are required—we limit the number of participants to ensure that everyone has an enjoyable and educational experience.
-Some of our walks do fill up, so phone the shop to reserve your spot as soon as you can.
 Dress for the weather, and please, no pets!